johnzastrow/johnzastrow.github.io/_posts/2012-06-18-first-ever-lol.md

     - Web
 ---

-I’ve never used the acronym LOL in a message to anyone before.
+I've never used the acronym LOL in a message to anyone before.
 But I did LOL when I read this (and still am LOLing) and so I sent this link to a few selected colleagues.
-This won’t make sense to you unless you use ESRI products or are a GISer.
+This won't make sense to you unless you use ESRI products or are a GISer.
 But if you fall into either or both of these, you may get as much pleasure out of this graphic as I do.

 ![](https://lh6.googleusercontent.com/-K4zFYDHgEJs/T98pSpiIh2I/AAAAAAAADEo/VXiKHYQ5Owg/s918/1.png "Tobin's an artist")